reihunter360/project-valkyria-irc/documentation/README.txt

 for a full list of everything this version does.
 Listed below are some of the highlights.

+* Parrying and Dodging are now in the game
+Parrying can be done at random when players have 100% mastery in the skill that corresponds to the weapon they are using (example: 100 in wizardry will allow players to parry using a wand weapon).
+Dodging can be done at random when using the Trickster style (with a max of 10% chance when Trickster is at level 10).

 * New Status Effects
 Added a "Strength Down" status effect.
 While under this effect, a target's str will be divided by 4 on attacks.
 Also added the "Weapon Locked" status effect.
 While under this effect, a target cannot change weapons.
+Petrify has also been added.
+When petrified, a target will lose a turn.

 * Added new skills:
 - Added the active skill Provoke -- Will cause a monster you use it on to attack you its next round.
 - Added the active skill Disarm -- Will attempt to disarm a target back to their base fists.
 - Added the active skill "WeaponLock" -- Will consume Sokubaku to lock a target's weapon in place for a # of turns.
+- Added the resistance skill "Resist-Petrify"  -- right now it only goes to 20.
+Like other resists, it decreases the chance that petrify will work on you.

 * Changes
 - Changed doppelgangers around so that they can't use the Final Getsuga type boosts.